raeldominiquini/pixyll/_posts/2016-06-03--Digital Fabrication Machines.md

 • Adding materials (additive process), layer by layer, to form the complete piece.

-• Removing Material (subtractive process), in which the final object is formed by removing the excess from the material block until the desired shape is achieved.
+• Removing materials (subtractive process), in which the final object is formed by removing the excess from the material block until the desired shape is achieved.

 That also happens in digital fabrication, which has more techniques to remove material than to add it.
 A saw or drill are examples of